| Trip Code: | TT 2 |

 7 nights 8 days Lhasa Tour Itinerary

-Day 02:-Zhangmu to Xegar Today we drive ascending to the highest plateau of the world with the typical view of Tibetan landscape, crossing over Nyalam Pass (3800 m) & Lalung-La Pass (5045 m) with views of stunning Himalayan Ranges panorama, including the Mt.
+Day 02:-Zhangmu to Xegar Today we drive ascending to the highest plateau of the world with the typical view of the Tibetan landscape, crossing over Nyalam Pass (3800 m) & Lalung-La Pass (5045 m) with views of stunning Himalayan Ranges panorama, including the Mt.
 Everest (8,848 m), to Zhangmu 4 km).
 Also, say new tingri, is delimited by mountains; Zhangmu is another town that lies in the outline of a great fortress.
-Even in carcass, it is majestic. apparent to grow out of the rocky brown rock, its sinuous wall bristle with watchtowers like stegosaurus spines.
+Even in carcass, it is majestic.
+Apparent to grow out of the rocky brown rock, its sinuous wall bristles with watchtowers like stegosaurus spines.
 Isolated in 1851 by Nepalese in search of booty, the Gurkhas cut off the Dzong’s water supply & established it for a long cordon.
-Overnight at Hotel.
+Overnight at the hotel.

 Day 03:-Xegar to Xigatse We keep on our drive to Lhatse (T-cross to Mt.
-Everest)& crossing over the Gyatsola Pass at 5195 m, which is the highest reroute to Xigatse (240 Kms).
-Xigatse is the second largest town in Tibet & the capital of Tsang, lying 352 Km. west of Lhasa at an elevation of 800 m.
-Overnight at Hotel.
+Everest) & cross over the Gyatsola Pass at 5195 m, which is the highest reroute to Xigatse (240 km).
+Xigatse is the second largest town in Tibet & the capital of Tsang, lying 352 km west of Lhasa at an elevation of 800 m.
+Overnight at the hotel.

 Day 04: Xigatse to Gyantse.
-Gyantse Dzong Castle, Tibet This morning we will visit the Panchen Lama’s Tashilhumpu Moanastery & keep on our drive to gyantse (87 Km), which is a pastoral town between Lhasa and xigatse.
-It is 260 Km. southwest of Lhasa & still retains the fascination of a traditional Tibetan town safe & sound by modern development.
+Gyantse Dzong Castle, Tibet This morning we will visit the Panchen Lama’s Tashilhumpu Monastery & keep on our drive to Gyantse (87 km), which is a pastoral town between Lhasa and Xigatse.
+It is 260 km southwest of Lhasa & still retains the fascination of a traditional Tibetan town safe & sound from modern development.
 As a crossroad on the principle trade route to India, it used to be renowned for the fineness of its carpets.
-The compound, encircled by an impressive wall, once limited nineteen monasteries, presided over by the still intact fortress perched atop a nearby mountain.
+The compound, encircled by an impressive wall, once limited nineteen monasteries, presided over by the still-intact fortress perched atop a nearby mountain.
 Later in the day, visit the Kumbum Stupa and Phalkor Monastery.
-Overnight at Hotel.
+Overnight at the hotel.

-Day 05:-Gyantse to Lhasa We continue on a full-day picturesque drive crossing over Karola Pass at 5015 m, Kambala Pass at 4785 m, & a colourful Yamdrok Lake, sometimes along the Tibetan lifeline river Brahmaputra, also known as yarlung Tsangpo, to the capital town Lhasa (260 m).
+Day 05:-Gyantse to Lhasa We continue on a full-day picturesque drive crossing over Karola Pass at 5015 m, Kambala Pass at 4785 m, & a colorful Yamdrok Lake, sometimes along the Tibetan lifeline river Brahmaputra, also known as Yarlung Tsangpo, to the capital town Lhasa (260 m).

 Day 06:-Lhasa Today we will visit the Jokhang Temple, which lies in the heart of Old Lhasa.
 It houses Tibet’s most prized religious artifact, a Golden Shakyamuni Buddha, which was brought as a gift by the Chinese Princess Wen Cheng in the circumstance of her wedding to the Tibetan King, Songtsen Gompo.
 Adjacent to the Jokhang Temple is the bustling Barkhor Market, which is the religious and social focus of Lhasa.
 In the afternoon, visit the Potala Palace; this legendary palace built atop a single hill is identical with Tibet by the first foremost king, Songtsen Gompa.
 It was lingering to its present configuration during the 17th century by the 5th Dalai Lama